-Roseann Lake is a journalist and producer for The Economist.
+Roseann Lake covers Cuba for The Economist.
 She was a TV reporter in China for five years and has written for The Atlantic, Time, Salon, and Foreign Policy, among others.
-She lives in New York City.
+She lives between New York City and Havana.

 LEFTOVER IN CHINA (UPCOMING)

 Factory Girls meets The Vagina Monologues in this fascinating narrative on China’s single women—the source of its future.